skuzzle/jeve/README.md

 ## Automatically remove listeners
-Sometimes it is helpful to automatically remove listeners from its parent `EventProvider` to allow the to be garbage collected if they are not needed anymore.
+Sometimes it is helpful to automatically remove listeners from its parent `EventProvider` to allow them to be garbage collected if they are not needed anymore.
 Instead of calling `removeUserListener` yourself, you can delegate the decision of whether a listener should be removed to the listener itself by implementing `OneTimeEventListener`: